Stephen L. Sulzer

 Mr. Sulzer’s IP practice involves diverse technologies, including B2B electronic clearinghouse systems, e-commerce and data encryption, computer network security systems, Internet convergence technology, a wide range of automotive components (e.g., fuel system, vehicle interior, frame reinforcement, and passive restraint system components), industrial laser control systems, robotics, machine tools, medical devices, wireless computer gaming devices, optical disc technology, color electronic pre-press computer and imaging equipment, security system control software, satellite technology, pharmaceuticals, power generation equipment, packaging for pharmaceutical, food, and other consumer products, and paper products.
 He also has significant experience litigating U.S. design patents.

 Mr. Sulzer is also now recognized for his expertise in firearms law and regulation, particularly in criminal and civil matters involving the defensive use of firearms.
 He developed and teaches a course on the lawful use of firearms for self-defense in Virginia which has become the gold standard for persons who rely on firearms for personal and home defense.
-He has also developed and teaches a course on Virginia’s constitutionally-flawed red flag law and a course on the lawful use of firearms for self-defense in the District of Columbia.
-Like Mr. Sulzer’s Virginia law of self-defense course, Mr. Sulzer’s D.C. course makes the complex law of self-defense and its tactical implications readily understandable to the lay person.
+He has also developed and teaches a course on Virginia’s constitutionally-flawed red flag law and courses on the lawful use of firearms for self-defense in the District of Columbia and the State of Florida.
+Like Mr. Sulzer’s Virginia law of self-defense course, his Florida and D.C. courses make the complex law of self-defense and its tactical implications readily understandable to the lay person.
 These courses are available for purchase at the National Firearms Law Institute’s web site, i.e.: nationalfirearmslaw.com.

 Mr. Sulzer also represents individual clients, firearms manufacturers, and firearms retailers in Second Amendment challenges to state and federal gun control laws and in regulatory disputes involving federal and state firearms regulations.
 Most recently, for example, he has successfully represented clients seeking to: (i) reverse the District of Columbia’s refusal to issue a concealed carry permit; and (ii) obtain restoration of the right to keep and bear arms in Virginia.

-Mr. Sulzer has more than 20 years of experience in the shooting sports and is an NRA certified firearms instructor.
+Mr. Sulzer has more nearly 30 years of experience in the shooting sports and is an NRA certified firearms instructor.